agencyenterprise/react-native-health/README.md

 <string>Share workout data with other apps.</string>
 ```

+To add Healthkit support to your application's `Capabilities`
+* Open the `ios/` folder of your project in Xcode
+* Select the project name in the left sidebar
+* In the main view select '+ Capability' and double click 'HealthKit'

 ## Usage

 In order to start collecting or saving data to HealthKit, you need to request